Mondelez CEO Rosenfeld to Step Down -- 5th Update

 Investors pushed Ms. Rosenfeld for years to draw more profit from a broad portfolio of traditional snacks such as Oreos and Ritz crackers.
 Mondelez faltered in volatile emerging markets and struggled to address consumer demands for fresher, healthier food.
 Some of America's best-known food brands are losing shelf space to new, trendier products, sending them on a race to buy or create new products to keep up.

-Now that work will fall to an outsider, Dirk Van de Put, head of Canada's privately held McCain Foods Ltd., who will take over for Ms. Rosenfeld in November.
-Ms. Rosenfeld, 64 years old, will continue as chair of the Mondelez board until she retires in March.
+Now that work will fall to an outsider, Dirk Van de Put, head of Canada's closely held McCain Foods Ltd., who will take over for Ms. Rosenfeld in November.
+Ms. Rosenfeld, 64 years old, will continue as chairman of the Mondelez board until she retires in March.

 In an interview, Ms. Rosenfeld said she told Mondelez board members of her plans to retire about two years ago.
 "I didn't have a precise timeline, but I said that after about a decade is a good time to think about a transition," she said.